The system of notating rational intervals devised by Ben Johnston. It evolved from the 1960s to the 1980s.

 Johnston notation uses arrows pointing up or down to represent the presence of prime-factor 11, and for all higher primes his notation simply uses the prime number itself for the otonal adjustment and the prime number inverted for the utonal adjustment.

-It is the opinion of several tuning-theorists that Johnston's notational idea is a good one, but that it could be improved by using a Pythagorean scale instead of a 5-limit one as a basis.
+It is the opinion of several tuning-theorists (including myself) that Johnston's notational concept is a good one, but that it could be improved by using as its basis a pythagorean C-major scale instead of the 5-limit one.
 See HEWM, and Monzo, JustMusic Prime-Factor Notation.

 Fonville, John.
 1991.